 It is human nature to protect oneself.
 Everyone, especially these days, wants to make sure they keep their job.
-Therefore, nobody wants to seem incompetent, and everybody wants to be seen as a team player, not criticising too much.
+Therefore, nobody wants to seem incompetent, and everybody wants to be seen as a team player, not criticizing too much.

-If issues with the changes should be reported to one’s superior, this will increase the problem, as any discussions about the changes or even criticising them would be part of the employee’s overall image in the superior’s eyes.
+If issues with the changes should be reported to one’s superior, this will increase the problem, as any discussions about the changes or even criticizing them would be part of the employee’s overall image in the superior’s eyes.